davidebenassi/Assignements-Compilatori/README.md

-# Assignements-Compilatori
+# Assignments-Compilatori
-Repository containing the assignements of "Linguaggi e Compilatori" course, IT Science, UNIMORE
+Repository containing the assignments of "Linguaggi e Compilatori" course, IT Science, UNIMORE

 ## Folder Structure
-All the Assignements will follow this folder structure.
+All the Coding Assignments will follow this folder structure.
 ```bash
 ROOT -
       |